apache/nuttx/Documentation/quickstart/install.rst

 NuttX also supports `kconfiglib <https://github.com/ulfalizer/Kconfiglib>`_ by default, which is a Kconfig tool implemented in Python 2/3.
-Compared with ``kconfig-frontends``, kconfiglib provides NuttX with the possibility of multi-platform support(configure NuttX in Winodws native/Visual Studio), and also ``kconfiglib`` has a stronger Kconfig syntax check, this will help developers to avoid some Kconfig syntax errors.
+Compared with ``kconfig-frontends``, kconfiglib provides NuttX with the possibility of multi-platform support(configure NuttX in Windows native/Visual Studio), and also ``kconfiglib`` has a stronger Kconfig syntax check, this will help developers to avoid some Kconfig syntax errors.
 Install kconfiglib via following command: